 There may well be several readers of this website for whom this is an important page.

-So, let’s see what can be said?
-The on-line presentations raised some interesting possibilities for some safe experiments.
+So, let’s see what more can be said as the presentations raised some interesting possibilities for devising safe experiments.
 Let me consider what small steps can be devised when some-one is so hard-pressed that life does not feel worthwhile?

 I would like to start by returning to the work of Margaret Stroebe and others.
 Indeed, a small number of safe experiments can be found on the page where I discuss their different view of the bereavement and loss. processes.
 The illustration that might help most of all – and produced elsewhere – is as follows:

 M Stroebe and H Schut The dual process model of coping with bereavement: rationale and description in Death Studies Apr-May 1999;23(3):197-224.

 ….. where the concept of oscillation is central.
 According to Stroebe and Schut, healthy grieving means engaging in a process of oscillating – jumping back and forth – between loss-oriented and restoration-oriented coping.
 In short, when I grieve I can expect to move rapidly between confronting my loss, and feeling it.
 At other times, I might avoid or adjust to my loss.

 Rory O’Connor’s book

 To absorb this material further, I would recommend the reader to read Rory O’Connor’s book When it is Darkest (2021), published by Penguin Random House.
 Rory is Professor of Health Psychology at Glasgow University and he has devoted his life to the study of suicide and prevention of suicide.